Forest Business Concentration

 With MSU's Thrive in Five accelerated degree program, scholars can earn their bachelor's and master's degrees concurrently in only five years.
 And by completing the required course load in less than the typical six years, they'll enter the workforce and start earning sooner.
 Undergraduate students who have completed at least 60 hours of coursework and have at least a 3.25 GPA may begin the process of earning their bachelor's and master's degrees at an accelerated pace today.

 The College of Forest Resources Themed Community for natural resource majors is housed in Cresswell Hall.
-The community provides students an opportunity to attend the same classes, establish study groups, and network and live with like-minded students.
-The College of Forest Resources is a small college with career paths that provide students continuous interaction with classmates from the first day of college throughout their careers.
-Students in this community will find a valuable opportunity to ease the transition to college and to build relationships within the natural resource field.
-Students must be in the College of Forest Resources to participate in this community.
+The community will give you an opportunity to attend the same classes, establish study groups, and network and live with like-minded students.
+As a new student, joining this community also provides a valuable opportunity to ease the transition to college and to build relationships with other students within the natural resource field.
+You must be enrolled in the College of Forest Resources to participate in this program.

 |Building Supply Store Manager|